0xfrian/link-preview-demo/README.md

 # vercel-demo
-A simple Express + React app hosted on Vercel
+A simple link-preview app built with an Express backend and React frontend, hosted on Vercel